-Acknowledgements.
-The authors acknowledge the financial support from the Swiss National Science Foundation (grant #200020_175700).
+Financial support.
+This research has been supported by the Swiss National Science Foundation (grant no. 200020\175700).
 The computational resources used in this work were supported by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID s942.
-We thank Yves-Alain Roulet and Jacques Grandjean of MeteoSwiss for the MASC data from Davos, and Christophe Praz